 This dessert type of bread is yummy when it is made properly.
 That means, among other things, the finished product should be moist but not compacted.
 The batter has to rise enough during baking to result in a moist cake like consistency.

-1 cup sugar
+1 cup of sugar

-1 tsp. vanilla
+1 tsp. of vanilla

-½ to 1 cup coarsely chopped walnuts
+1 cup of coarsely chopped walnuts

-1 tsp.
-Baking soda
+1 tsp. of baking soda

-1 ¾ cups flour
+2 cups of flour

-½ tsp. salt
+½ tsp. of salt